6 ways to get a better grip on your phone

 (Personally, I'd never do that, but I would stick it to the back of an inexpensive case.)

 All that being said, this makes for the single most comfortable finger-powered phone grip I've ever tried.
 And if you squish the loops together a little bit, they can double as a kickstand.
-Lazy-Hands comes in a variety of styles, with the 2-loop versions priced at $9.99 (converted to £15, AU$25) plus shipping.
+Lazy-Hands comes in a variety of styles, with the 2-loop versions priced at $9.99 (converted to £7.50, AU$12.50) plus shipping.

 LoveHandle